siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 	[{gco:_}](#gco---gcode-default-coordinate-system) | COordinate system | 1=G54, 2=G55, 3=G56, 4=G57, 5=G58, 6=G59
 	[{gpa:_}](#gpa---gcode-default-path-control) | PAth_control_mode | 0=Exact path mode (G61), 1=Exact stop mode (G61.1), 2=Continuous mode (G64)
 	[{gdi:_}](#gdi---gcode-distance-mode) | Distance mode | 0=Absolute mode (G90), 1=Incremental mode (G91)
-####Gcode Default Parameters

 These parameters set the values for the Gcode model on power-up or reset.
-They do not affect the current gcode dynamic model. <br><br>
+They do not affect the current gcode dynamic model.
 For example, entering $gun=0 will cause the system to start up from reset or power up in inches mode, but will **not** change the system to inches mode when it is entered.
 A G20 or G21 received in the Gcode stream will change the units to inches or MM mode, respectively.
 On reset or restart they will change back to the $gun setting.

 These parameters are reported as part of the "sys" group.